inducer/loopy/doc/tutorial.rst

 ~~~~~~~~~~~

 Since we have not tagged any of the inames or parallelized the kernel across threads (which would have produced iname tags), :func:`loopy.get_DRAM_access_poly` considers the array accesses *uniform*.
-Now we'll parallelize the kernel and count the array accesses again:
+Now we'll parallelize the kernel and count the array accesses again.
+The resulting :class:`islpy.PwQPolynomial` will be more complicated this time, so we'll print the mapping manually to make it more legible:

 .. doctest::